nomo-app/nomo-webon-cli/README.md

 # Nomo WebOn CLI

 `nomo-webon-cli` is a command line tool for building and deploying WebOns.
-See https://github.com/nomo-app/nomo-webon-kit for general docs about WebOns.
+See the [nomo-webon-kit](https://github.com/nomo-app/nomo-webon-kit) for general docs about WebOns.

 ## Why Nomo WebOn CLI?

 At its core, `nomo-webon-cli` enables to deploy frontends in a way such that multiple versions can co-exist at the same time (e.g. production-frontends, staging-frontends and so on).

-As such, `nomo-webon-cli` follows a similar philosophy like https://www.netlify.com and the [Jamstack](https://jamstack.org/).
+As such, `nomo-webon-cli` follows a similar philosophy like [Netlify](https://www.netlify.com) and the [Jamstack](https://jamstack.org/).

 However, `nomo-webon-cli` adds a few unique features that are not available in other solutions: